25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

-You can add the [`theme-color` meta extension](https://html.spec.whatwg.org/multipage/semantics.html#meta-theme-color) in the `<head>` of your pages to suggest the color that browsers and OSes should use if they customize the display of individual pages in their UIs with varying colors.
+You can add the [`theme-color` meta extension](https://html.spec.whatwg.org/multipage/semantics.html#meta-theme-color) in the `<head>` of your pages to suggest the color that browsers and OSes should use if they customize the display of individual pages in their UIs with varying colors

 ```html
 <meta name="theme-color" content="#ff69b4" />
 ```

-The `content` attribute extension can take any valid CSS color.
+The `content` attribute extension can take any valid CSS color

 Currently, the `theme-color` meta extension is supported by [Chrome 39+ for Android Lollipop](https://developers.google.com/web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android).